bradeneast/bradeneast.com/posts/_blog/easily add smart dark mode to web projects.md

 ## 2019/09/23
 ### ui, css, javascript

-Today, let's spice up our web project with a dark mode easter egg, unlocked with a secret code.
+Today, let's spice up our web project with a dark mode easter egg.
+To set up this feature in our project, we'll need a few lines of CSS that will change the colors and background colors of elements on our site.

 #### Fact of the day
 James Bond is based on real WWII spy, Dusan Popov.

-#### Code
-To set up this feature in our project, we'll need a few lines of CSS that will change the background of our site and apply an `invert()` filter to everything when a dark-mode class is toggled on the `body` element.

 ![A starry night sky - when the world is in dark mode](/_images/blog/starry-sky.jpg)

+The most obvious way is to apply a CSS `invert()` filter to everything under dark mode conditions.
+In this case, we're toggling a class of 'dark-mode' on the `body` element.

 ```css
 body.dark-mode {